 Against the backdrop of this slowing economy, bank funding costs remained high until the recent move by the RBA to cut rates.
 The high cost of funding and tight liquidity environment has seen the major Australian banks rationing capital to corporate borrowers.

-The rate of increase in corporate funding saw its sharpest month on month decline since 2012 in May this year.
+The rate of increase in corporate funding saw its sharpest month-on-month decline since 2012 in May this year.
 Funding to corporates is now declining.
 Authorised Deposit-taking Institutions (ADIs) have been aggressive in their pursuit of reducing balance sheet exposure to this segment.

 Sources: ASIC, Arowana

-Capital has rotated to more Basel III capital efficient asset classes such as residential mortgages and high credit rating grade institutional borrowers and away from less efficient asset classes such as small private corporate borrowers.
+Capital has rotated to more Basel III capital-efficient asset classes such as residential mortgages and high credit rating-grade institutional borrowers and away from less efficient asset classes such as small private corporate borrowers.

-Despite these challenges, most Corporate SMEs (CSMEs, defined here as businesses with revenues in the $20m to $50m) have not faced a particularly hostile borrowing environment yet.
+Despite these challenges, most Corporate SMEs (CSMEs are defined here as businesses with revenues in the $20m to $50m) have not faced a particularly hostile borrowing environment yet.
 Our view is based on the 15 years of experience in investing in and operating SMEs and CSMEs in Australia, where anecdotally we have seen higher borrowing costs in the past than over the past 12 months.
 But let’s look at the evidence.

 In FY18, there were two distinct classes of borrowers based on borrowing costs.
-The majority of CSMEs borrowed at interest rates that don’t represent distressed or challenging capital market access conditions.
+The majority of CSMEs borrowed at interest rates that do not represent distressed or challenging capital market access conditions.
 A small cohort of borrowers did, however, pay significantly higher rates.
 The dot plot below visually segments these two categories.
 The orange dots signify borrowers that paid distressed funding rates; they were clearly in the minority.

 The figure below indicates that the median borrowing cost of the clear majority (signified in blue in the chart below) of CSMEs was just under 5% whilst a small minority (orange data points in the chart below) of CSMEs paid a median rate in excess of 20%.

-One possible reason for the continued favourable access to debt capital enjoyed by the CSMEs is that newly minted Fintech lenders – some with deposit-taking licences – and ‘high-yield’ credit funds are stepping into the breach left by the retreat of the major banks.
+One possible reason for the continued favourable access to debt capital enjoyed by the CSMEs is that newly minted Fintech lenders―some with deposit-taking licences and 'high-yield' credit funds―are stepping into the breach left by the retreat of the major banks.